CSCfi/csc-user-guide/docs/cloud/dbaas/operations.md

     ```
     openstack database root enable $INSTANCE_ID
     ```

-2. The root password is now visible and you can now access the your database with the psql-client, with the root password with the user name `root` .
+2. Use the password shown with the username `root` to access the database.

-3. Once you don't need to access your database with root anymore you can disable it by:
+3. Once you no longer need root access, run the following command to disable it:

     ```
     openstack database root disable $INSTANCE_ID